vdraganic21/AssetTracker/Database/README.md

 - `initialize_schema.sql`: Fills the database with tables.
 - `wipe_tables.sql`: Deletes all data from the tables while maintaining foreign key integrity.
 - `fill_tables_.sql`: Populates the database with sample data.
+- `full_setup_database.sql`: Creates a database and fills it with tables and data.

 ## Usage